 - 14.1 The Nursery Class has one teacher, one nursery nurse and one teaching assistant.
 Additional support is sourced as required to ensure we stay comfortably within ratio.
-Depending on numbers the Reception Class has two designated teachers and at least one fulltime teaching assistant (including a Pediatric First Aider].
-Again additional support is sources if numbers increase. - 14.2 We uphold the required adult to child ratio at all times in all EYFS classes both inside and whilst outside; For Nursery this is 1:13 with a teacher present and 1:8 with other suitably qualified staff.
-Reception is 1:30 with a teacher present and 1:8 with other suitably qualified staff.
+Depending on numbers each Reception Class has a designated teacher and teaching assistant.
+Members of the teaching and TA staffing in the EYFS are also trained as Pediatric First Aiders. - 14.2 We uphold the required adult to child ratio at all times in all EYFS classes both inside and whilst outside; For Nursery this is 1:13 with a teacher present and 1:8 with other suitably qualified staff.
+Reception is 1:30 with a teacher present and 1:8 (1:13 in the presence of QTS) with other suitably qualified staff.
 Therefore, there is always adequate supervision to ensure that the needs of the individual children being cared for are met and that their learning and play is supported and developed.